 As we move forward, you will see our process unfold.
 I believe it will give us the best advantages as we pursue the opportunities in front of us.
-To see this process and its applicable goals in more detail follow this link to our new athletic handbook.

 One step in this process will be our mindset.
 To that end we will emphasize the following six principles which we believe, if embraced, will allow us to accept the disciplines that the process will bring and give us fertile soil to achieve extraordinary outcomes in fulfilling our vision.
 The six principles are:

 Be RESPECTFUL…Listen and speak with humility.

 Be STRATEGIC…Execute your role.